SmileiPIC/tutorials/perfs_parallel_computing.rst

 .. warning::

-  ``Sync`` timers are impacted by the imbalance of the algorithm part which precedes it :
+  ``Sync`` timers are impacted by the imbalance of the algorithm part which precedes it:

   * ``Particles``
   * ``Sync Densities``